NelsonJiang1999/NelsonJiang1999.github.io/index.md

 Here is **Bohao Jiang (Nelson, 姜博昊)**.

-Throughout my master's degree, I played 2 roles simultaneously during the pursuit of a master's degree.
+I played 2 roles simultaneously during the pursuit of a master's degree.

 **Role 1: Postgraduate Student of China Medical university** <br>